 Independently from other energy exchanges, the energy absorbed by resistance to movement will return in the form of an impulse as movement goes on.
 This mechanism is due to the perfect elasticity of kinetic aether.

 The book on Global Gravity Law explicitly adds the mass equivalent to kinetic energy to Newton’s Law of Universal Gravitation.
 In this way, it explains the precession of the perihelion of Mercury with a non-relativistic model.
 The resulting mathematical formula for this precession is practically the same as Einstein’s 1916 expression and as Paul Gerber’s pre-relativistic 1898 formula.
 Nevertheless, the physical interpretation is reasonably different for each of these three theories.

 Therefore, if one knew a priori the shape of a planet’s orbit around a star at rest, in theory, one could calculate the velocity of movement of the star concerning kinetic aether.
-However, in this context, it is not possible; the only thing one could measure would be the difference in velocities when the planet overtakes or not the star –this is in fact what truly produces the lateral ellipsoid eccentricity.
+However, in this context, it is not possible; the only thing one could measure would be the difference in velocities when the planet overtakes or not the star –this is in fact what produces the lateral ellipsoid eccentricity.

 Also, we cannot know whether kinetic aether is at rest or whether it is moving in a particular direction regarding the whole galaxy or others possible points of reference.

-This limitation is because the kinetic energy consequence of the common velocity of the planet-star system concerning kinetic aether would always be present; as such, it is indistinguishable from the classical gravitational force.
+This limitation is because the kinetic energy consequence of the shared velocity of the planet-star system concerning kinetic aether would always be present; as such, it is indistinguishable from the standard gravitational force.
 In other words, it would be included within Newton’s Universal Gravitational Constant, as all masses will attract each other with a superior force per unit physical mass, the higher the aforementioned common velocity.
 We should take into account that masses of planets are quantified based on the supposed constancy of this gravitational constant.